PlebeiusGaragicus/CashuArcade/README.md

 # CashuArcade

-A pygame-based arcade launcher for macOS that runs Python games as submodules with isolated virtual environments.
+A pygame-based arcade launcher for macOS that runs Python games with a shared virtual environment.

 ## Features

 - 🎮 Game launcher with visual menu
-- 🔒 Isolated virtual environments per game
-- 📦 Games as submodules in the same repository
+- 📦 Games organized in GAMES/ directory
 - ⚙️ Manifest-based game configuration
 - 🖼️ Screenshot display for each game
 - 🎨 Shared gamelib for common functionality
+- 🐍 Single shared virtual environment for simplicity

 ## Quick Start